yt-project/yt/doc/source/analyzing/fields.rst

 ``ftype`` is the mesh field type (e.g. ``gas``) and ``fname`` is the field (e.g. ``temperature``, ``density``, ...).
-You can directly use the ``add_mesh_sampling_particle_field`` function defined on each dataset to depose a field onto the particles like so:
+You can directly use the ``add_mesh_sampling_particle_field`` function defined on each dataset to impose a field onto the particles like so:

 .. code-block:: python